What Is an Administrative License Revocation (ALR) Hearing?

 But if you refuse–or if you agree and fail the test–Texas can automatically suspend your driver’s license for a period ranging from 90 days to 2 years.
 This suspension operates independently of any criminal DWI charges you may face.
 So even if prosecutors decide to prosecute you–or you are charged and later acquitted–you still have to deal with a potential license suspension.

-Asking for a Hearing Will Delay Your Suspension
+Asking for an Administrative License Revocation Hearing Will Delay Your Suspension

 You have 15 days from the date of the suspension notice to request an administrative hearing from the Texas Department of Public Safety.
 If you do not act within this 15-day period, your suspension will become final on the 40th day after the notice was served, i.e. 40 days after you were arrested for DWI.
 But if you ask for a hearing in a timely manner, your suspension cannot begin until DPS has conducted a hearing an administrative law judge (ALJ) issues a ruling.

 This often takes more time than you might think.
-By law the DPS can take up to 120 days to schedule a hearing.
+By law, the DPS can take up to 120 days to schedule a hearing.
 This means that you may be able to keep driving for four months (or more) while the ALJ considers your appeal.
-And even if the ALJ rules against you, that decision can be appealed, during which time the suspension still does not take effect.
+And even if the ALJ rules against you, that decision can be appealed.
+During that time the suspension still does not take effect.

-At the hearing itself, you have the right to call and question the officer who arrested you.
+At the Administrative License Revocation hearing itself, you have the right to call and question the officer who arrested you.
 Since this is not a criminal trial, there is no prosecutor to prepare or cross-examine the officer.
 You can also challenge any other evidence used against you.

-But keep in mind that to suspend your license, the state also does not have to prove you guilty beyond a reasonable doubt, as it would in a criminal DWI case.
-Instead, the ALJ only needs to find the officer had “probable cause” to arrest you, and that you refused or failed a sobriety test.
+But keep in mind that to suspend your license, the state also does not have to prove you guilty.
+The state would have to do so in a criminal DWI case.
+Instead, the ALJ only needs to find the officer had “probable cause” to arrest you.
+The officer would also have to show that you refused or failed a sobriety test.

 Fighting For Your Driving Rights in Collin County

-One final thing: Even if you do not get your license back following an ALR hearing, you may still be eligible for an occupational driver’s license, which allows you limited driving privileges for work, school, or essential household duties.
+Even if you do not get your license back, you may still be eligible for an occupational driver’s license.
+It would allow you limited driving privileges for work, school, or essential household duties.
 An experienced McKinney criminal defense attorney can help you with this or any other legal matter related to a driver’s license suspension.
 Contact the offices of Rosenthal Kalabus & Therrian today to speak with one of our Collin County criminal defense attorneys today.